MSc/Postgraduate Diploma/Postgraduate Certificate Advanced Wildlife Conservation in Practice

 Learning and Teaching

-This course consists of a series of intense, four-day teaching blocks delivered on site at Bristol Zoo, and distance-learning activities delivered via the internet.
-The structure of the course is designed to allow part-time and international students to participate fully in the course alongside full-time colleagues.
+Course delivery consists of a series of intense, four-day teaching blocks delivered on site at Bristol Zoo, and distance-learning activities delivered online.
+The structure of the course is designed to allow part-time and international students to participate fully in the course alongside full-time students.

-With many of the theoretical elements of the course delivered online, you will be free to develop your practical skills, such as survey techniques, species identification, community conservation, critical analysis, networking, project management, group-work and leadership during the face-to-face teaching blocks, mentored by a team of practising conservationists and academics.
+With many of the theoretical elements of the course delivered online, you'll be free to develop your practical skills.
+These include survey techniques, species identification, critical analysis, networking, project management, group-work and leadership, mentored by a team of practising conservationists and academics.

 See our full glossary of learning and teaching terms.

-Following a six-day induction block, you will attend eight four-day teaching blocks spread throughout the year.
+Following a six-day induction block, you'll engage in eight four-day teaching blocks spread throughout the year.
 These are full-time, intensive sessions.
-Each of the four taught modules comprise sixty hours of face-to-face contact time and twelve hours of online delivery.
+Each of the four taught modules comprise between 32 and 48 hours of face-to-face contact time and 24 hours of online delivery.

-Each module assessment is specifically designed to allow you to develop your practical skills and understanding, and increase your employability once you graduate.
-They will usually take the form of mini-projects and will require you to master advanced techniques in wildlife conservation and evaluate their effectiveness in a range of circumstances.
+Each module assessment is designed to develop your practical skills and understanding, while increasing your employability once you graduate.
+Assessments will usually take the form of mini projects.
+These require you to master advanced techniques in wildlife conservation and evaluate their effectiveness in a range of circumstances.
 The projects include presentations, portfolios and reports.
 There are no formal written exams.

 See our full glossary of assessment terms.